markdryan/specasm/docs/specasm.md

 equw end-start
 .start
 equw 10, 10
-equb 1
+db 1
 .end
 ```

 will store the value 5 in a 16 bit word in the final program.

-The **equb** directive cannot be used to encode the address of a label as the address is unlikely to fit into a single byte.
+The **db** directive cannot be used to encode the address of a label as the address is unlikely to fit into a single byte.
 It can however, be used to encode the difference between two labels providing the difference does fit into a byte.
 If the labels are too far apart an error will be generated at link time.
 When used in this form, no other numbers can follow the label subtraction on the same line.
 For example,

 ```
-equb end-start
+db end-start
 .start
 equw 10, 10
-equb 1
+db 1
 .end
 ```